pymupdf/PyMuPDF-Optional-Material/docs/page.rst

 PyMuPDF writes (updates, inserts) links by constructing and writing the appropriate PDF object **source**.
 This makes it possible to specify indirect destinations for ``LINK_GOTOR`` **and** ``LINK_GOTO`` link kinds (pre ``PDF 1.2`` file formats are **not supported**).

-.. caution:: If a ``LINK_GOTO`` indirect destination specifies an undefined name, this link can later on not be found / read again with MuPDF / PyMuPDF.
+.. warning:: If a ``LINK_GOTO`` indirect destination specifies an undefined name, this link can later on not be found / read again with MuPDF / PyMuPDF.
 Other readers however **will** detect it, but flag it as erroneous.

 Indirect ``LINK_GOTOR`` destinations can in general of course not be checked for validity and are therefore **always accepted**.